jlaiii/Russian-Roulette-game-in-PowerShell/README.md

 This is a script that simulates the deadly game of Russian roulette using your computer's processes.
 Use at your own risk!

-## Getting Started

-These instructions will guide you through the process of setting up and running the script on your computer.

 ### Prerequisites

 - PowerShell: This script requires PowerShell to run.
 It has been tested on PowerShell version 7.0.